balarcode/deep-learning/computer_vision/image_segmentation/README.md

 [5] EfficientNet Model Architecture: https://docs.pytorch.org/vision/main/models/generated/torchvision.models.efficientnet_b0.html, https://pprp.github.io/timm/models/efficientnet/ and https://arxiv.org/pdf/1905.11946

+[6] Pre-trained weights from ImageNet dataset is used for the creation of Image Segmentation Model.
+ImageNet dataset: https://www.image-net.org

 ## Citation

 Please note that the code and technical details made available are for educational purposes only.
 The repo is not open for collaboration.